Grace Kelly: Marriage

 Kelly headed the U.S. delegation at the Cannes Film Festival in April 1955.
 While there, she was invited to participate in a photo session with Prince Rainier III, the sovereign of the Principality of Monaco, at the Prince's Palace of Monaco.
 After a series of delays and complications, she met him at the palace on May 6, 1955.

-After a year-long courtship described as containing "a good deal of rational appraisal on both sides", they married on April 19, 1956.
+After a year-long courtship described as containing "a good deal of rational appraisal on both sides," they married on April 19, 1956.

 The Napoleonic Code of Monaco and the laws of the Catholic Church necessitated two ceremonies, civil and religious.
 The 16-minute civil ceremony took place in the Palace Throne Room of Monaco on April 18, 1956, and a reception later in the day was attended by 3,000 Monégasque citizens.
 The 142 official titles that she acquired in the union (counterparts of her husband's) were formally recited.
 The church ceremony took place the following day at Monaco's Saint Nicholas Cathedral, presided over by Bishop Gilles Barthe.
-The wedding was estimated to have been watched by over 30 million viewers on TV, and was described by biographer Robert Lacey in 2010 as "the first modern event to generate media overkill".
-Her wedding dress, designed by MGM's Academy Award-winning Helen Rose, was worked on for 6 weeks by three dozen dress makers.
-The couple left that night for their seven-week Mediterranean honeymoon cruise on his yacht.
+The wedding was estimated to have been watched by over 30 million viewers on television, and was described by biographer Robert Lacey in 2010 as "the first modern event to generate media overkill".
+Her wedding dress, designed by MGM's Helen Rose, was worked on for 6 weeks by three dozen dress makers.
+The couple left that night for their seven-week Mediterranean honeymoon cruise on the prince's yacht.